nodejs/node/doc/api/http.md

   * `keepAliveInitialDelay` {number} If set to a positive number, it sets the initial delay before the first keepalive probe is sent on an idle socket.
     **Default:** `0`.
+  * `uniqueHeaders` {Array} A list of response headers that should be sent only once.
+If the header's value is an array, the items will be joined using `; `.

 * `requestListener` {Function}